Designed for all health care practitioners.

 A Filter to Retrieve Studies Related to Indigenous People of Canada from the OVID MEDLINE Database.
 Sandy Campbell, Marlene Dorgan and Lisa Tjosvold John W. Scott Health Sciences LibraryUniversity of Alberta

 Contains bibliographic information and abstracts of health-related articles, reports, surveys, and other resource documents pertaining to the health and health care of American Indians, Alaska Natives, and Canadian First Nations.
-The database provides information for the benefit, use, and education of organizations and individuals with an interest in health-related issues, programs, and initiatives regarding North American indigenous peoples.
-Historical coverage 1652-1966; current coverage 1966-present

 A resource providing information on dietary supplements, natural medicines, and complementary alternative and integrative therapies.